tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 validate only PQC-based chains.
 Authenticated parties will automatically cease using traditional chains once relying parties no longer request them.
-Dual-certificate deployments therefore defer, but do not avoid, the eventual migration to a PQC-only environment.
+Dual-certificate deployments therefore defer, but do not avoid, the eventual migration to a PQC environment.

 ## Loss of Strong Unforgeability in Composite and Dual Certificates {#suf}